turbofish-org/orga/docs/concurrency.md

 There are many opportunities to scale blockchain processing to use all available compute resources by concurrently breaking up the work in a way where each node still achieves the same deterministic results.

 This document explores a simple model for a framework that processes data concurrently but deterministically.
-Our concurrent processing is done without the need for complicated concurrency primitives such as mutexes and atomics at the application level, but instead coordinates purely through execution scheduling.
+Our concurrent processing is done without the need for concurrency primitives such as mutexes and atomics at the application level, but instead synchronizes purely through execution scheduling.
 Many of these concepts can be generalized (for instance, to a compiler which provides concurrency automatically without cognitive load on the developer), but we specifically focus on typical blockchain applications (payments, financial primitives, and other smart contracts).

 We'll be taking the model as reasoned about in this document to implement a blockchain state machine framework in Rust, integrated with Tendermint consensus.
 An additional goal of our implementation will be for logic to be portable to other environments, including centralized web servers and peer-to-peer payment channels.